Green manufacturing: ensure the survival of your business

-Green manufacturing also referred to as green production, is when manufacturing companies (regardless of scale) look to upgrade any outdated forms of production and opt for more environmental manufacturing solutions which reduce the amount of waste they produce instead.
+Green manufacturing also referred to as green production, is when manufacturing companies (regardless of scale) look to upgrade any outdated forms of production and opt for more environmental manufacturing solutions that reduce the amount of waste they produce instead.

 Instantly, manufacturing has connotations of big factories pouring chemicals into our rivers and shooting plumes of soot into the air.

 You’re even possibly scoffing, “Pfft, I make handmade leather handbags, it’s the big corporations who need to clean up!”